JiashuLiang/COACH/1_data_generation/README.md

 - `reaction_data.pkl`
 - `failed_files.log` when parsing failures occur
 - `failed_reactions.log` when a reaction cannot be assembled from the parsed species

+If you keep step-2 outputs in the same directory used by preprocessing, step 3 in [`../2_optimization/README.md`](../2_optimization/README.md) can consume `reaction_data.pkl` in place.

 ## `reaction_data.pkl` Structure